Spring Garden Revival

 Seasonal Mowing Calendar & Weather Coordination for Abington's Climate Zone 5b-7a

-Abington’s climate, as monitored by the National Weather Service Boston/Norton, falls within USDA Zones 5b-7a.
-In spring (April-May), resume mowing after the ground thaws, with a frequency of 4-7 days.
-During summer (June-August), raise mowing heights by 0.5-1 inch during drought and mow every 5-10 days.
-In fall (September-November), maintain optimal heights and coordinate leaf management.
+Abington’s climate, classified as USDA Zone 5b-7a, requires a seasonal approach to mowing.
+According to the National Weather Service Boston/Norton, mowing resumes in spring (April-May) after soil thaw, with a 4-7 day frequency.
+In summer (June-August), raise mowing height by 0.5-1 inch during drought and mow every 5-10 days.
+Fall (September-November) focuses on maintaining optimal heights and coordinating leaf management.
 Avoid mowing on saturated soils, especially after spring snowmelt or Nor’easters, to prevent compaction and rutting.
-Always check local weather forecasts before scheduling mowing to protect both turf and equipment.
+Monitoring local weather forecasts ensures safe and effective scheduling.

 Stormwater Management & MS4 Compliance: Keeping Clippings Out of Abington's Storm Drains

-Abington is subject to MS4 (Municipal Separate Storm Sewer System) regulations under the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
+Stormwater management is a critical component of lawn care in Abington, governed by the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
 21).
-There is zero tolerance for grass clippings or yard waste entering streets or storm drains, as this can cause nutrient pollution and blockages.
-Mulch-mowing and immediate cleanup from impervious surfaces are required.
+The town’s MS4 permit mandates zero tolerance for grass clippings in streets or storm drains.
+Mulch-mowing and immediate cleanup from impervious surfaces are required to prevent nutrient runoff and protect water quality.
 Proper practices can reduce stormwater runoff by 30-40%.
-For more information, consult the Massachusetts Department of Environmental Protection and review the MassDEP Stormwater Management Standards.
-Regional oversight is provided by the U.S. Environmental Protection Agency Region 1.
+Residents and contractors should coordinate with the Massachusetts Department of Environmental Protection and reference the MassDEP Stormwater Management Standards for compliance.

 Equipment Standards, Safety Protocols & Professional Certification Requirements

-All mowing equipment in Abington should meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
-Operators must use personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
-Before any excavation or edging, notify Dig Safe (811) at least 72 hours in advance to prevent utility damage.
-First aid and CPR certification, as well as documented equipment training, are recommended for all professionals.
-Maintain logs for blade sharpening (20-25 hours) and oil changes to ensure safe, efficient operation.
-For more information, visit Dig Safe.
+All mowing equipment used in Abington must meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
+Operators are required to wear personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
+Before any excavation or edging, notification to Dig Safe (811) is mandatory at least 72 hours in advance (Dig Safe).
+Professional certification in first aid/CPR and equipment training is strongly encouraged.
+Maintenance logs should document blade sharpening every 20-25 hours and regular oil changes to ensure safe, efficient operation.

 Integrated Turf Management & Environmental Benefits of Proper Mowing Practices